 The cover letter for Credit Suisse: tips for graduates and interns

-Credit Suisse requests a cover/motivation letter to accompany its application form.
-This additional layer is intended to weed out the motivated candidates from the unmotivated; the well-researched from the uninformed; and those who genuinely want to join the team from those who just want a job.
-There is a big clue in the fact that Credit Suisse calls the document it wants a ‘cover/motivation’ letter: make sure you explain your motivation to Credit Suisse when you apply to the bank.
+Credit Suisse requests a cover letter to accompany its application form.
+This additional procedure is intended to weed out the motivated candidates from the unmotivated; the well-researched from the uninformed; and those who genuinely want to join the team from those who just want a job.

-In your Credit Suisse motivation letter, say why you should get the job
+3. In your Credit Suisse cover letter, say why you should get the job

-Choose an example from the practical experience, qualifications or knowledge you’ve gained through your academic life, work experience or extracurricular pursuits.
-Your relevant experiences will already be summarised in your CV, but the covering letter is an opportunity to elaborate on the best and most suitable example.
-To do that, you’ve to know what Credit Suisse wants in an employee: the job and internship profiles on this employer hub – and the FAQ section of Credit Suisse’s recruitment website – are good places to start finding out.
+Choose one or two examples from the practical experience, qualifications or knowledge you’ve gained through your academic life, work experience or extracurricular pursuits.
+Your relevant experiences will already be summarised in your CV, but the covering letter is an opportunity to elaborate on the best and most suitable example – prioritise depth over breadth.
+To do this, you need to know what Credit Suisse wants in an employee: the job and profiles on this employer hub are good places to start finding out.

 Most applicants detail their skills, knowledge and experience (which are all relevant and desirable) in their covering letters, but fail to convey how they want to use them to the betterment of the employer.
 You’ll be hired by Credit Suisse because you meet the requirements in the job description and can identify where you can add value to the bank.
 Remember there are those who genuinely want to join the team and those who just want a job.
 You could explain that you want to use your attributes to strengthen Credit Suisse’s operation, client relations, or another aspect of its operation.